Venezuela bonds sink after Maduro moves against retailers

 The country’s chief state prosecutor on Monday night said authorities have arrested 28 people since Saturday for selling goods at “speculative” prices and assigned 50 state prosecutors to focus on crimes related to usury.

 Among those detained were various managers of the five-store Daka electronics chain.
-Under Maduro’s orders soldiers occupied Daka outlets and forced the company to start selling products at cheaper prices.
+Under Maduro’s orders soldiers occupied Daka outlets and forced the company to start selling products at chaper prices.

 The weekend was marred by looting in at least one establishment in the city of Valencia, where dozens of people were caught on camera running out of a well-known electronics outlet with flat-screen TVs and boxes.